sukruthhv/NLP/README.md

 However 1 disadvantage we still live with is that neither the BoW nor TF-IDF would care about the semantics or context.
 Which is where Word2Vec is handy and useful.

+<h2> Prediction based embedding </h2>
 <h3> Word2Vec </h3>

 As mentioned above, we would want to have the weightage given to context or the order of the words rather than just a term/word in isolation.
 In short, we have to consider a context of a word.
-Word2Vec is a model, which woudl help us achieve the same using 2 methodologies :
+Word2Vec is a model, which would help us achieve the same using 2 methodologies :

- 1. **CBOW (Continuous Bag of Words):** In CBOW model, we would try to come up with Target word with the help of context word.
+ 1. **CBOW (Continuous Bag of Words):** In CBOW model, we would try to ***predict*** the Target word with the help of context word.
 For ex :- If we see the below sentence, the TARGET word is "language", which is found by using the context words around it.

 ![enter image description here](https://1.bp.blogspot.com/-gjnDTyhZOmQ/XPDtkX8qtFI/AAAAAAAABtU/lxYFusQZd4UwT9E3aM_mgVj8ldFbYdcawCLcBGAs/s1600/image001.png)

 The model tries to predict the target word by trying to understand the context of the surrounding words.
 Consider the same sentence as above, ‘It is a pleasant day’.The model converts this sentence into word pairs in the form *** (contextword, targetword) ***.
 The user will have to set the window size.
 If the window for the context word is 2 then the word pairs would look like this: ([it, a], is), ([is, pleasant], a),([a, day], pleasant).
 With these word pairs, the model tries to predict the target word considered the context words.

-2. **Skip-Gram:** Unlike CBOW model, the skip-gram tries to find out the context words out of the TARGET words.
+2. **Skip-Gram:** Unlike CBOW model, the skip-gram tries to ***predict*** the context words out of the TARGET words.
 Below is the simple illustration provided by Google on Word2Vec using skip gram with window size of 2 and 3.

 Source : https://www.tensorflow.org/tutorials/text/word2vec